jinzhuangdou/doulab.github.io/pages/res.md

         <!-- Text Description for Figure 1 -->
         <div class="span3">
             We describe <a href="https://www.nature.com/articles/s41587-023-01873-x" target="_blank">Monopogen</a> (Dou et al., 2023 Nature Biotech.) to detect single-nucleotide variants (SNVs) from single-cell sequencing data.
 Monopogen-derived genotypes enable global and local ancestry inference and identification of admixed samples.
-It identifies variants associated with cellular phenotypes and also improves putative somatic SNV detection that enables clonal lineage tracing in cancer studies. <br/>
+It identifies variants associated with cellular phenotypes and also improves putative somatic SNV detection that enables clonal lineage tracing in cancer studies.
+This work is highlighted in <a href="https://www.nature.com/articles/s41588-023-01544-2" target="_blank">Nature Genetics</a><br/>
         </div>
     </div>